idiap/bob/doc/TutorialsTrainer.rst

    >>> print dataMAP
    <Arrayset[3] float64@(3,)>

-The |project| class used to perform the MAP adaptation [11]_ is :py:class:`bob.trainer.MAP_GMMTrainer`.
-As for the ML estimate [10]_, it uses an **EM**-based [8]_ algorithm and requires to specify which parts of the GMM are adapted at each iteration (means, variances and/or weights).
-In addition, it also has parameters such as the maximum number of iterations and the criterium used to determine if the convergence has occurred, as well as a relevance factor which indicates the importance we give to the prior.
+The |project| class used to perform MAP adaptation training [11]_ is :py:class:`bob.trainer.MAP_GMMTrainer`.
+As with the ML estimate [10]_, it uses an **EM**-based [8]_ algorithm and requires the user to specify which parts of the GMM are adapted at each iteration (means, variances and/or weights).
+In addition, it also has parameters such as the maximum number of iterations and the criterion used to determine if the parameters have converged, in addition to this there is also a relevance factor which indicates the importance we give to the prior.
 Once the trainer has been created, a prior GMM [9]_ needs to be set.

 .. doctest::